Physics-informed PointNet: On how many irregular geometries can it solve an inverse problem simultaneously? Application to linear elasticity: Introduction and motivation

 To resolve this issue, Gao, et al. \cite{gao2021phygeonet} first proposed the PhyGeoNet \cite{gao2021phygeonet} framework and later Kashefi and Mukerji \cite{kashefi2022physics} introduced the PIPN \cite{kashefi2022physics} framework.
 PIPN \cite{kashefi2022physics} also successfully overcame the shortcomings of PhyGeoNet \cite{gao2021phygeonet}.
 We later compare PIPN \cite{kashefi2022physics} versus PhyGeoNet \cite{gao2021phygeonet}, but for now, let us focus on the main theme of our article.
 What was one of the main motivations for introducing PIPN?
 To answer this question, let us discuss PINNs from another perspective.
 PINNs can be categorized as weakly supervised learning frameworks in the sense that the associated neural networks predict the solution on a computational domain using some sparse labeled data, which are available on that specific domain.
 On the other hand, neural networks used in supervised learning methods for computational mechanics are first trained on a large number of computational domains with different geometries, where the solutions are known, and then they predict the solution on new computational domains with new geometries.
 Supervised learning methods are commonly trained on a few hundred to a few thousand geometries (e.g., 2595 in Ref. \cite{kashefi2021point}, 1505 in Ref. \cite{thuerey2019deep}, 880 in Ref. \cite{sekar2019fast}, 1600 in Ref. \cite{chen2019aerodynamic}, etc.).
 One of the goals of introducing PIPN was to fill the gap between the weakly-supervised learning and supervised learning models in terms of the number of geometries for which we can predict the solution simultaneously (see Fig. \ref{Fig1}).
 Now, the question is given the current capacity of available commercial graphics processing units (GPUs) to the public, how many computational domains (with different geometries) is PIPN able to predict the solution of an inverse problem on, simultaneously?

 The answer to this question depends on different parameters.
 But definitely one of them is the level of complexity of a problem, which has a direct relevancy to its governing PDEs.
 When Kashefi and Mukerji \cite{kashefi2022physics} introduced PIPN, they \cite{kashefi2022physics} showed its applications for incompressible flows and natural convection, where the governing PDEs are nonlinear (see Eqs.
 1--3 of Ref. \cite{kashefi2022physics}).
 Due to the nonlinearity of the problem, they had to select high resolutions (number of inquiry points) per computational domain.
 Specifically for the natural convection problem (see Sect.
 4.2 of Ref. \cite{kashefi2022physics}), they run PIPN on 108 geometries, while each geometry had a resolution of 5000 inquiry points.
 They \cite{kashefi2022physics} further showed the effect of resolution on the accuracy of the PIPN prediction (see Fig. 18 of Ref. \cite{kashefi2022physics}).
 Because of the current limitations on GPU memories, they were not able to explore a ``big'' data set comparable to those used in supervised learning.
 One way to reduce the complexity level is to select a set of linear PDEs to examine the PIPN capacity.
 A reasonable choice is the equations of two-dimensional linear elasticity problems, which have a wide range of applications in the industry.
 Hence, to examine the capacity of PIPN in terms of simultaneous handling of the maximum possible number of geometries, we focus on the two-dimensional linear elasticity problems.
+Additionally, it is worth noting that this is the first time that PIPN is used for solving an inverse problem of linear elasticity.